ScottFeichter/node-essentials-scott/lessons/sf-lesson1a-node-intro.md

 Photoshop edits photos, browsers browse websites (and run JS), Node.js runs JS.

-A difference is that node does not have a graphical user interface.
+A difference with node is that it does not have a graphical user interface.

 Therefore to utilize it directly you must use the command line.

-At your terminal, type `Node`.
+At your terminal, type `Node` and press return.
 (You should have completed the setup assignment.
 If this command doesn't do anything, go back and do the setup.)

 This starts the environment, and you can enter and run JS statements in the terminal.